FourEightZer0/Pwnagotchi-SSIDar-Network-Alerts/README.md

 2. Copy beep.py to:
    /home/pi/beep.py

-3. Make it executable by running this command chmod +x /home/pi/beep.py
+3. Make it executable by running this command: chmod +x /home/pi/beep.py

 4. Add the settings from config_example.toml into: